 The major ministries and agencies regulating the Korean food system are the Ministry of Food & Drug Safety (MFDS), the Ministry of Agriculture, Food and Rural Affairs (MAFRA), the Ministry of Trade, Industry and Energy (MOTIE), and the Prime Minister's Office (PMO).
-In 2013, all safety-related authority including import inspection of livestock products was transferred to MFDS (formerly known as the Food & Drug Administration), and MFDS was upgraded to ministry status.
-The purpose behind this consolidation of food safety-related authority was to make MFDS more efficient and effective in managing food safety.
+In 2013, all food safety-related authority, including import inspection of livestock products, was transferred to MFDS (formerly known as the Food & Drug Administration), and MFDS was upgraded to ministry status.
+The purpose behind this consolidation of food safety-related authority was to enable MFDS greater oversight in managing Korea's food sector.